pinobatch/pently/docs/pentlyas.md

 so that the `at` command knows how many rows to wait.
 For example, in a piece in 3/4 that starts on the third beat, use `pickup 0:3`, where `0` means the measure preceding the first full measure, and `3` means the third beat.

-The `pickup` command also works in patterns; because only bar check uses it, the measure is ignored.
+The `pickup` command also works in patterns for bar check use.
+If defining a pattern within a song, make sure to specify `pickup` outside a pattern, such as before the start of the pattern.

 In addition to the tracks for pitched channels (`pulse1`, `pulse2`, and `triangle`) and the drum track, Pently has an **attack track**